nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 The Access Point comes with one default plugin - the Web Service (WS) Plugin.
 See the WS Plugin documentation \[[WS_PLUGIN](#Ref_WS_PLUGIN)\] for more details.

-Additional plugins can be added by customizing the Harmony AP docker image.
+Additional plugins can be added by customizing the Harmony Access Point docker image.

 See the [Docker documentation](https://docs.docker.com/build/building/packaging/) for more information about creating Docker images and the Domibus Plugin Cookbook \[[PLUGIN_COOKBOOK](#Ref_PLUGIN_COOKBOOK)\] for more information on developing custom plugins.